Student Rights and Responsibilities:

 - Information reasonably available in accessible formats.

-Every student with a disability has the following responsibilities:
+Every disabled student has the following responsibilities:

 - Meet the collegeâ€™s qualifications and essential technical, academic, and institutional standards.